Home » Survivor’s Guilt: 12 Ways to Cope with Grief After Trauma

 - Feelings of helplessness, fear, and confusion

 - Physical symptoms, such as stomachaches, headaches, nausea, muscle tension, and heart palpitations

 - An inability to sleep or sleeping more than normal

 - A lack of motivation and social isolation

-- Depression, anxiety, and thoughts of suicide
+- Depression, anxiety, or thoughts of suicide

 Remember, it’s normal to feel guilty about surviving a trauma that others did not or even thinking about what one did or did not do during the event.